COLLEGE OF

 • Two letters of support

-• One of them should be from faculty advisor on impact of student’s research
+• 1 letter from Faculty advisor on impact of student’s research

-• (Optional) You can submit a letter of support from International partners in addition to two letters of support
+• Applicants can submit additional letters of support from International partners

 G3 recipients